-Wednesday, June 16 at 5pm Pacific (8pm Eastern)
+Originally Broadcast Wednesday, June 16 at 5pm Pacific

-This talk will provide a detailed description of the head and neck cancer journey as experienced through the eyes of the patient and clinical providers.
-We will outline the steps taken to diagnose treatment and delineate optimal treatment options.
-We will walk through specific and sensitive touchpoints and highlight the physical, social, and emotional confounders that occur before, during, and after treatment.
+This talk provides a detailed description of the head and neck cancer journey as experienced through the eyes of the patient and clinical providers.
+We outline the steps taken to diagnose treatment and delineate optimal treatment options.
+We walk through specific and sensitive touchpoints and highlight the physical, social, and emotional confounders that occur before, during, and after treatment.

 Meet the Presenters:

-Carie Montesa, MSN, RN, AGACNP-BC and Liza Blumenfeld, MA, CCC-SLP, BCS-C
+Carie Montesa, MSN, RN, AGACNP-BC and Liza Blumenfeld, MA, CCC-SLP, BCS-S

 Carie Montesa, MSN, RN, AGACNP-BC, is a board-certified adult-gerontology acute care nurse practitioner.
 She received her master’s in nursing from University of Southern Indiana and earned her undergraduate bachelor’s in nursing degree from University of Illinois at Chicago.
 She has a background in medical-surgical, oncology and ICU nursing as well as nursing education and management.
 For the last 3 years, she has worked on developing and coordinating the UCSD Moores Cancer Center Head and Neck Cancer Survivorship Program.
 The survivorship clinic provides long-term follow-up care and surveillance to head and neck cancer survivors with an emphasis on promoting health, well-being and quality of life.
 She also provides smoking cessation counseling and treatment for all patients throughout UCSD and am pursuing national certification in tobacco treatment.
 In her spare time, she enjoys spending time outdoors with her husband and 2 young sons.